ksuomala/neovim_ks/README.md

     vim-surround || nvim-surround for quotes, brackets and tags LSP, especially for source code navigation
     code completion - I don't have experience with these, but I would like to experiment with one.
+    Some Git tools, especially for diffs and merge conflicts.